paopre/Spontini/README.md

  2. By pressing **Ctrl-F1** (\jsTweak) and **Ctrl-F2** (\jsOnceOverride) keys.
 A string in the form **\jsTweak(Override) "ID" " " # '()** will be generated by the editor; in this string, the property to be modified must be entered manually.

-Once the Spontini commands have been created, and after compiling the file, the corresponding objects will be highlighted by the editor and you can edit them with the mouse.
+Once the Spontini-Editor commands have been created, and after compiling the file, the corresponding objects will be highlighted by the editor and you can edit them with the mouse.

 Try **[THIS](examples/set-properties-example-1.ly)** and **[THIS](examples/set-properties-example-2.ly)** example to better understand.

 *NOTE 1*: For **beams** and **curves** (Slur, PhrasingSlur and Tie) the respective commands to be used are **\jsOnceOffset** and **\jsShape**, available in the drop-down menu, which map respectively **\once \offset** and **\shape** commands.
 Refer to **[THIS](examples/set-properties-example-2.ly)** so to see how they must be set

-*NOTE 2*: For a (non-exhaustive) list of the properties supported by Spontini for the various objects, refer to **[THIS](examples/set-properties-example-2.ly)** and **[THIS](examples/padding-on-brackets-example.ly)** examples (being updated).
+*NOTE 2*: For a (non-exhaustive) list of the properties supported by Spontini-Editor for the various objects, refer to **[THIS](examples/set-properties-example-2.ly)** and **[THIS](examples/padding-on-brackets-example.ly)** examples (being updated).

 ### <br/>2) Tabular piano functions